When we moved into the 3rd floor of our old 1980s low-rise apartment, we noticed a few things:

 8. Get a fire blanket.

-Next, you’ll need to get yourself a fire blanket.
-Fire blankets are great for kitchen fires as they can be placed over the fire and put it out quickly and effectively without creating a mess.
+Another great personal safety device is a fire blanket.
+Fire blankets are great for kitchen fires as they can be placed over the fire and put it out quickly and effectively without creating a mess (if you’re trained appropriately on how to use them).
 However, they are only for small incipient fires, and not for larger fires that have a greater surface area than the blanket itself.
 Once used, the blanket needs to be disposed of and a new one purchased.

 9. Get a fire escape ladder.